-Survivor Benefit Plan.
+Survivor Benefit Plan

 An essential component of a well-structured military pension division for the nonmilitary spouse is use of the Survivor Benefit Plan (SBP).
-The SBP is an annuity that lets a retired SM (active duty or Guard/Reserve) provide continued income to specified beneficiaries after his death.22 The SBP is funded by premium payments from the retiree's paycheck.
+The SBP is an annuity that lets a retired SM (active duty or Guard/Reserve) provide continued income to specified beneficiaries after his death.
+The SBP is funded by premium payments from the retiree's paycheck.
 There is a slight tax break for the retiree in that the amount of the SBP premium is not included in the taxable portion of his or her retired pay

 The death of a military retiree terminates all pension payments.
 When SBP is elected, however, upon the retiree's death, the designated survivor receives a lifetime annuity for 55% of the selected base amount (full retired pay or lesser figure).
 In addition to spouses and former spouses there is child coverage available so long as the child is of the marriage of the SM and the former spouse.
 The cost for spouse or former spouse coverage is a premium during the retiree's lifetime of 6.5% of the selected base amount.
-Thus, for example, if the total pension payment before division is \$3,000 a month, and if that were the base amount selected, then the SBP payment would be \$1,650 a month and the monthly premium would be \$192, to be paid out of the pension.
-The SBP benefit drops to 35%, or \$1,050 monthly in this example, when the payee turns age 62.
+Thus, for example, if the total pension payment before division is \$3,000 a month, and if that were the base amount selected, then the SBP payment would be \$1,650 a month (i.e., 55% of base amount) and the monthly premium would be \$195 (6.5% of base), to be paid out of the pension.